The New 2015 Irish Flute Combo

 Buy the Folk Flute now using your Credit Card or PayPal account.
 PayPal is my online credit card transaction provider.
-It is free to you, secure, and for credit card purchases, does not require a PayPal account. [ More on why I use PayPal... ]
+It is free to you, secure, and for credit card purchases, does not require a PayPal account.
+Usually PayPal will automatically issue an acknowledgement of the transaction.
+If you don't receive one, check with me to verify that the order has been recieved. [ More on why I use PayPal... ]

-Domestic (US) Shipping: $16.50.
-I ship via USPS Priority Mail, insured at full value.
+Domestic (US) Shipping: $17.
+I ship via USPS Priority Mail, insured at full value through Endicia.

-International Shipping (except Canada): $48.
-This now includes UK Customers.
+International Shipping (except Canada): $49.
 I insure and document your shipment at full value.
 Any duty or sales tax (VAT/TVA) is your responsibility.
 Consult your local authorities.
 Delays in Customs processing are not my responsibility.
 If an invoice is needed for accelerating such processing let me know or simply use the email acknowledgement generated automatically by PayPal.
 Your flute will be shipped by International Priority Mail.